Arsalan31/Arsalan/README.md

 - 👋 Hi, I’m @Arsalan
-- 👀 I’m interested in .NET Internship
+- 👀 I’m interested in Wordpress and React Front-end
-- 🌱 I’m currently learning MySqli
 - 💞️ I’m looking to collaborate on future projects
 - 📫 You can contact me on my mail: arslanplasticwala@gmail.com